dsc-courses/dsc10-2021-fa/syllabus.md

 - Don't look at or discuss the details of another student's code for an assignment you are working on, and don't let another student look at your code.
 - Don't start with someone else's code and make changes to it, or in any way share code with other students.
 - If you are talking to another student about an assignment, don't take notes, and wait an hour afterward before you write any code.

-Note: in the discussion above, we are talking about other students that are not your pair programming partner.
-See the pair programming guidelines for information on working with a partner.

 ## Support